dglazkov/polymath/format.md

   version: 0,
   //Currently the only supported model is 'openai.com:text-embedding-ada-002'.
 That might change in the future.
   embedding_model: 'openai.com:text-embedding-ada-002',
+  //Omit is optional.
+If provided, it is a string or array of strings that specify which keys in chunks are expected to be missing. '' means nothing is supposed to be missing, and '*' means all chunks are totally gone, that is content: {}.
+  omit: 'embedding'
   content: {
     //A chunk_id is any string unique within this index to address your content.
 It could be a post's slug, a URL, or a monotonically-increasing integer formatted as a string.
     <chunk_id>: {